nightjuggler/peaks/lama.md

 You can specify a format spec for the output.
 In the following example, the agency is displayed in a field of width 4, and the sum of the acreage is displayed with commas in a field of width 12.
-By default, strings are left-aligned and numbers are right-aligned within a field, but this can be changed by specifying `&gt;` or `&lt;` at the beginning of the format spec.
+By default, strings are left-aligned and numbers are right-aligned within a field, but this can be changed by specifying `>` or `<` at the beginning of the format spec.
 Fields are always separated by a single space.

 ```
-&gt; python3 lama.py -q w -w 1=1 -g Agency:4//sum:Acreage:12, none
+> python3 lama.py -q w -w 1=1 -g Agency:4//sum:Acreage:12, none
 ----- Wilderness Areas
 BLM     9,956,369
 FS     36,172,614